osrf/ros2multirobotbook/src/ros2_tools_resources.md

 ROS most programs run in infinite loops until the robot is shut down.
 To stop these programs we navigate to the terminal running the program and press the `Ctrl` and `C` keys simultaneously.
 We call this combo `CTRL-C` and you can use it to stop just about any program in a terminal.
-Use it to stop the talk and listener programs.
+Use it to stop the talker and listener programs.